VivOwoH/PaperMind-AI-Research-Assistant/README.md

 - Execute ```npm start``` to start your React application
 - View the frontend on the browser at ```http://localhost:3000```

-#### How to run tests
+### How to run tests
-- Run the following command to run the tests and build the reports.
+- Run the following command from the folder which contains the build.gradle to run the unit tests and build the reports.
 ```./gradlew clean test jacocoTestReport```
 - Find the jacoco test report in the directory build/jacocoHtml